 The mission of the Out to Innovate Scholarships is to:

-- Award scholarships to LGBT or LGBT-supportive students currently enrolled in Science, Technology, Engineering, or Mathematics (STEM) or STEM-related teaching fields.
+- Award scholarships to LGBTQ or LGBTQ-supportive students currently enrolled in Science, Technology, Engineering, or Mathematics (STEM) or STEM-related teaching fields.

-- Honor students who support a creative educational community that increases the visibility and the accomplishments of LGBT and LGBT-supportive students
+- Honor students who support a creative educational community that increases the visibility and the accomplishments of LGBTQ and LGBTQ-supportive students

 - Encourage students to be out in their careers and support diversity in the STEM workforce